pottekkat/personal-website/content/posts/intentions-and-consequences/index.md

     <p>They forget that policies don't operate in a vacuum.
 Instead policies interact with markets and society, often leading to consequences nobody anticipated.</p>

     <p>If we don’t train ourselves to think in terms of consequences rather than intentions, we risk endorsing policies that sound good but make problems worse.
-As the wise monkey from <em>The Nitopadesha</em> says:</p>
+As the wise crow from <em>The Nitopadesha</em> says:</p>

     <blockquote><p>… in all matters of public interest, one must judge things from the calculation of consequences.</p><footer><strong></strong>
     <cite><a target="_blank" href="/posts/the-jewel-of-citizencraft/" title="/posts/the-jewel-of-citizencraft/">The Monkey and the Fearsome Four-Eyed Dogs, The Nitopadesha</a></cite></footer></blockquote>